 I recited the Lord's prayer, over and over trying to remember the words, while I huddled in the shower, as the storm raged over head.
 I don't know why, it just happened and it was comforting somehow.

 Del stood in the bathroom doorway, chucking pillows at me, telling me to cover my head.

 He later told me he was watching the roof beams suck up and down, getting ready to huddle in the shower with me.

-Then it began to rain, howling, growling, I don't know how to explain the sounds and the water is spilling, pouring above us.
+Then it began to rain, howling, growling, I don't know how to explain the sounds and the water is spilling, pouring through the fragile roof above us.
 Indie starts to cry, a meowing fear that she's never made before.
 They both emerge from under the bed, Indie goes behind the toilet and Scrappy into the closet.

 Then one of the hurricane shutters blew, it was terrifying.
 Would the main one hold?
 The one that covered the sliding glass door?
 It was sucking in and out, Irma's huge forceful fingers were trying to fucking rip it off!!!
 I felt sick, I wanted to vomit.
 She was like Ursula, huge, and ugly wanting to kill us, trying to find us and wrench us from our hiding place.
 And she kept on and on.
 I shouted, “please Stop!
 Go Away!”
 Del and I locked eyes in fear, wondering if we were going to die.

 When all of a sudden, like someone clicked a light switch, she stopped dead.
 Like a curtain had been raised, the sun peeped out and there wasn't even a breeze.